metalama/website/applications/metrics.md

 ---
 title: "Metrics"
-summary: "This article details how Metalama can help instrument C# applications to make them more observable in production by adding logging, tracing, exception handling, and metrics"
+summary: "This article details how Metalama can help instrument C# applications to make them more observable in production by adding logging, tracing, exception handling, and metrics."
 keywords:
 - .net instrumentation
 - .net core instrumentation